Subdivisions

 How do I request an extension to my conditional approval?

-Effective June 20, 2018, a fee will be charged to developers for requests for subdivision approval extensions.
+A fee will be charged to developers for requests for subdivision approval extensions.
 An extension may be necessary if additional time is needed to satisfy the conditions beyond the one (1) year time limit from the date of subdivision approval.
-The Subdivision Approval Extension Request Form must be completed in full and submitted to the County with the applicable fee for approval.
+The Subdivision Approval Extension Request Form and the fee of $350 must be submitted to Municipal Planning Services before the file expires.
+Once a file has expired, an extension request cannot be processed, and a new subdivision application will be required.
 At the discretion of the Subdivision Authority, the application may be referred to affected agencies to ensure there is no new information that could affect the original subdivision approval.

 All subdivisions approved by Beaver County’s Subdivision Authority include conditions that must be met before your plan of subdivision can be registered.
 The following are some common conditions that could be imposed on your subdivision approval.
 Note: In the case of differences in interpretation between the conditions approval letter and this document, the intent of the conditions approval letter shall apply.